thecount12/madblog/README.md

 		def GET(self)
 			return brender.test2() # /templates/test2.html

-	both variables for render and brender are uncommented and can be used
+both variables for render and brender are uncommented and can be used for each "class" object.

-	base='layout' allows you to utilize a header, footer and stylesheet on all pages
+The base='layout' allows you to utilize a header, footer and stylesheet on all pages.

-example layout.html:
+Here is an example of layout.html:

 	$def with (content)